KashuvY/KashuvY.github.io/_projects/fraud_project.md

 ---

 ## Temporal Graph Neural Networks (TGNNs)
 ### Modeling Transaction Networks
+In order to train our model, we must first construct a graph from our available data.
 Credit card transactions can be naturally represented as a temporal graph.
-Formally, let $$G = (V, E, T)$$ denote a temporal graph where:
+Formally, let $$ G = (V, E, T) $$ denote a temporal graph where:
 - $$V$$ is the set of nodes representing credit card accounts.
 - $$E \subset V \times V $$ is the set of edges representing transactions between accounts.
 - $$T$$ is the set of timestamps associated with each edge.
 Each edge $$e=(u,v,t)$$ carries features $$x_e$$ (e.g., transaction amount, merchant category) and may have an associated label $$y_e$$ indicating whether the transaction is fraudulent.

+Depending on the available data, one can also construct a heterogenous graph with two seperate node sets, one for users and another for vendors.

+[Insert snapshot of dataset]
 ### TGNN Architecture
 TGNNs extend traditional Graph Neural Networks by incorporating temporal information into the message-passing framework.
 The node embeddings $$h_v^t$$ evolve over time based on interactions with neighboring nodes.